vzsky/flaire/README.md

 # Flaire

-a simple progressive web application
+a simple progressive web application with implemented auth on the go